 - Hydroelectric power: £4,000-£8,000 per kW of capacity installed.
 An 8kW hydroelectric power plant takes seven years to pay back.

 What are the benefits of renewable energy for my business?

 Alongside reducing your carbon emissions and your energy bill, renewable energy can bring the following benefits to your business:

 - Stable energy costs - renewable energy sources are not affected by price rises.

-- Renewable energy can be a more secure energy supply in the long term, as fossil fuels are limited.
+- Sustainable energy - as fossil fuels are limited.

-- You can sell electricity back to the grid at a premium.
+- Another income - you can sell electricity back to the grid at a premium.

-- Improving your reputation – customers and stakeholders increasingly value commitment to sustainability.
+- Improves your business reputation – customers and stakeholders value commitment to sustainability.

 - Exemption from the Climate Change Levy (CCL) – a government-imposed tax designed to encourage energy efficiency and carbon emission reduction among businesses.